 Check you have the following:

 Fitting your straight bath

 At VictoriaPlum.com, you’ll find most of our straight baths are crafted from high quality, acrylic that’s warm to the touch, and has excellent impact and scratch-resistance for superb durability.

-The following instructions are for fitting a straight bath.
+The following video and instructions are for fitting a straight bath:

 If the bath has handles, fit them now.

-Attach the waste trap and make a note of any adjustments that will be required to the waste pipe.
+Fit the waste and overflow, and make a note of any adjustments that will be required to the waste pipe.

 Turn the water back on at the mains.
 Check for leaks by closing the waste and running a bath.

 Tile down to the bath and seal round the edges with silicone sealant.
 Handy hint: Fill the bath with water before sealing it.
 The weight of the water will help create a good watertight seal.

 Whilst DIY can be a good way to save time and money, you should always hire a qualified professional to plumb and install your products.
 The instructions above are simply a guide to fitting your new bath and shouldn’t be used to attempt full plumbing and installation.